 1. In a medium bowl, mix all the marinade ingredients and keep at room temperature.

-2. Wash the chicken and pat dry with paper towels.
+2. Pat dry the chicken.
 Peel the onion and slice lengthwise.
 Add the chicken and onion to the marinade bowl and mix well.
 Cover with plastic wrap and keep in the fridge for 2 hours, mixing occasionally.

 3. Peel the carrots, cut into quarters and add to the chicken bowl.
 Mix well and transfer into a baking dish.
 Drizzle the olive oil on top .
 Keep at room temperature for 15 minutes before roasting.